Memorial Gardens has a selection of mature trees, shrubs and flowers with a Victorian bandstand and unsupervised play area.

 Metrobus operate many buses to Crawley bus station, a five minute walk from the park.

 Within the Memorial Gardens, there is a large circular bed which used to be planted with roses, shrubs, and seasonal bedding.
-Following successive years of dry conditions and poor plant performance, a decision was made to work with environmental change and replant the whole bed, creating a drought tolerant and low maintenance garden.
+The garden was designed by Martyn Hird.

-Many of the trees in the Memorial Gardens have wonderful autumn colour; particularly the Sweet Gum (Liquidambar styraciflua) which produces brilliant autumn colours ranging from bright scarlet to deep red, lemon and purple, and a spectacular row of Acers on the north side of the park.
+Many of the trees in the Memorial Gardens have wonderful autumn colour; particularly the Sweet Gum (Liquidambar styraciflua) and Dawn Redwood (Metasequoia glyptostroboides).